khuedoan/homelab/docs/src/introduction.md

 {{#include ../../README.md:introduction}}

-Continue to the next section to try on a VM, or skip to the deployment guide to deploy on real hardware.
+Continue to the next section to try locally, or skip to the deployment guide to deploy on real hardware.